Jackfruit: Southeast Asia

 Thailand is a major producer of jackfruit, which are often cut, prepared, and canned in a sugary syrup (or frozen in bags or boxes without syrup) and exported overseas, frequently to North America and Europe.

 In Vietnam, jackfruit is used to make jackfruit chè, a sweet dessert soup, similar to the Chinese derivative bubur cha cha.
 The Vietnamese also use jackfruit purée as part of pastry fillings or as a topping on xôi ngọt (a sweet version of sticky rice portions).

-Jackfruits are found primarily in the eastern part of Taiwan.
+in Taiwan, jackfruits are found primarily in the eastern part of the island.
 The fresh fruit can be eaten directly or preserved as dried fruit, candied fruit, or jam.
 It is also stir-fried or stewed with other vegetables and meat.

 Americas

 In Brazil, three varieties are recognized: jaca-dura, or the "hard" variety, which has a firm flesh, and the largest fruits that can weigh between 15 and 40 kg each; jaca-mole, or the "soft" variety, which bears smaller fruits with a softer and sweeter flesh; and jaca-manteiga, or the "butter" variety, which bears sweet fruits whose flesh has a consistency intermediate between the "hard" and "soft" varieties.

+Many Brazilian recipes use jackfruit to create vegan meat, sweets or various recipes where animal meat is replaced by vegan jackfruit meat.